Modal Demo

 #1 – Determine the level of security your website requires

-• Domain Validated (DV) Certificate – provides security to only one domain or subdomain.
+• Domain Validated (DV) Certificate – provides encryption for only one domain or subdomain and verifies domain control.
 This is where most free SSL certificates fall under, making it the ideal choice for blogs, small business websites, and ecommerce sites with basic security needs.

 • Wildcard Certificate – is a multi-domain certificate that covers your domain and all of its subdomains.
 If you have multiple subdomains, having a wildcard certificate is more practical than installing one DV certificate after another.